 How to build a first aid kit for camping and hiking: the additional items

-As well as the essential items that a good hiking or camping first aid kit has, you may want to add additional items depending on what your intended adventures are.
+As well as the essential items, when making your own first aid kit you may want to add additional items depending on what your intended adventures are.
 If you’re camping, hopefully if you do need to administer first aid, it’ll be on your tent rather than your camp mates.
-Knowing how to repair a tent and having the tapes and patches to cope with wear and tear goes a long way to keeping your basecamp liveable.
+Knowing how to carry out tent repairs and having the tapes and patches to cope with wear and tear goes a long way to keeping your basecamp liveable.

 Many mountain guides carry repair tape in their first aid kit for clothing too.
 This might sound a little odd, but things like holes and tears in trousers caused by crampons can become trip hazards if not patched up quickly.
 Mountain leaders often carry spare laces too.
 If a client’s laces snap up near the summit, it could be a long – not to mention potentially dangerous – trudge down with loose hiking shoes.

 How to build a first aid kit for camping and hiking: other tips

-It’s all very well having an all-singing, alldancing, personsonalized first aid kit.
+It’s all very well having an all-singing, all-dancing, personsonalized first aid kit.
 How to make contact with medical help or rescue services is crucial knowledge.
 If you don’t know how to attract help once you’ve patched up the casualty then you’re in trouble.
 Always leave your planned route and approximate return time with a trusted friend.
-Route cards or a GPX file emailed across of your planned itinerary are an effectively way to do this.
+Route cards or a GPX file emailed across of your planned itinerary are an effective way to do this.

 Know how to contact the local mountain rescue service before setting out.
 Having a spare mobile phone in the kit is useful for both calling out and for using a GPS app or innovative apps like what3words to pinpoint your exact location.
 Utilize your blizzard blanket and group shelter to keep everyone warm while you wait to be rescued.